mmeendez8/mmeendez8.github.io/_posts/2021-08-30-mmdet-dvc-tutorial.md

 ## 3. Train our model

-[MMDetection](https://github.com/open-mmlab/mmdetection) is an open source object detection toolbox based on PyTorch.
+[MMDetection](https://github.com/open-mmlab/mmdetection){:target="_blank"}{:rel="noopener noreferrer"} is an open source object detection toolbox based on PyTorch.
 It is a part of the OpenMMLab project and it is one of the most popular computer vision frameworks.
 I love it and I am an active contributor since it became my default framework for object detection last year.

 They have an extense documentation which really helps first time users.
 In this post I will skip the very basics and focus on showing how easily can we train a RetinaNet object detector on our coco_sample dataset.

 ### 3.1.
 Model config

-First thing we need to do is to find the config file for our model, so let's explore mmdet model zoo and more specifically [RetinaNet section](https://github.com/open-mmlab/mmdetection/tree/master/configs/retinanet).
-There's a bunch of different RetinaNet models there but let's stick with the base config from the [original paper](https://arxiv.org/pdf/1708.02002.pdf).
+First thing we need to do is to find the config file for our model, so let's explore mmdet model zoo and more specifically [RetinaNet section](https://github.com/open-mmlab/mmdetection/tree/master/configs/retinanet){:target="_blank"}{:rel="noopener noreferrer"}.
+There's a bunch of different RetinaNet models there but let's stick with the base config from the [original paper](https://arxiv.org/pdf/1708.02002.pdf){:target="_blank"}{:rel="noopener noreferrer"}.
 I have already downloaded this file to my repo and you can find it under `configs/retinanet_r50_fpn.py`.
 There are three main sections there:

 - The backbone definition, which in our case is a ResNet50.
 Its weights come from some torchvision checkpoint specified at: